 For sure, live streaming will thrive in the sports domain, news services will also remain at the top.
 But even TV series and other formats that are real-time in nature will stay popular, I don't think it's going to disappear anytime soon.

-Q: More than 10 years ago, the appearance of such mass-streaming services as YouTube and Netflix has started a new era of online entertainment.
-How do you see the future of your niche, let's say in the next 10 years?
-Do you think it'll change dramatically and what can we expect as customers?
+Q: More than 10 years ago, the appearance of such mass-streaming services as YouTube and Netflix started a new era of online entertainment.
+How do you see the future of your niche?

 The thing is that history tends to repeat itself.
 Just like the cable companies have started to bundle a bunch of channels together.
 We're gonna see digital streaming services also getting bundled.
 Because the only way to offer value is to reduce the number of options and give customers a greater discount.
 That's what we currently are observing with services like Amazon Prime, Roku channels, and Apple TV+ – they're aggregators rather than regular subscription streaming services.